SupaMafia/awesome-window-manager-config/README.md

 .config file for awesome window manager.

 A minimalistic window manager config. with sensible defaults and some essential functions.
 Notice: use with caution.
 It is only tested on lubuntu 20.04 LTS.
-Could be buggy in a multiscreen setup.
+Could be buggy in a multiscreen setup can be buggy, but xrandr helped.
 This guide assumes that you have many of the applications already such as xorg, a login manager, etc.

 #---------------------------------------------------------------------------------------------------------------------------------------------------------------------

+Dependencies:
-Dependencies: rofi (run launcher), dmenu(run launcher), kitty(terminal), compton, nitrogen, pasystray, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), and dropbox (optional).
+rofi (run launcher), dmenu(run launcher), kitty(terminal), compton, nitrogen, pasystray, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), lxqt-powermanagement, and dropbox (optional).
 Then can be installed by:
 - sudo apt update
 - sudo apt full-upgrade
 - sudo apt install suckless-tools kitty compton compton-conf nitrogen pasystray pavucontrol rofi